+Your Touring Coach is pre-wired for the installation of a TV.
+There are four mounting bolts below the curbside galley roof locker for installation of a TV.
 The roof-mounted TV/Radio antenna receives free Local VHF/UHF TV signals and FM radio signals.
 The signal is boosted to maximize signal strength and provide TV and radio reception.

-The antenna booster is controlled by a switch on the antenna booster's wall plate inside the cubby below the TV.
+The antenna booster is controlled by a switch on the antenna booster's wall plate inside the curbside roof locker.
 Press the small pushbutton on the wall plate to turn ON the booster.
 To view cable or satellite, you will need to turn it OFF.